There was an interesting discussion in the Blog Mastermind forums that began with a question about when you should start outsourcing.

 - What components are required to take the next step towards completing this particular project?

-As an example, right now I’m planning a product I’m going to release at the start of 2009.
-It’s my coaching program called Membership Site Mastermind, a program to teach people how to launch a membership site using your blog as a launchpad, which has been running in BETA during 2008.
+As an example, right now I’m planning a product I’m going to release soon.
+It’s my coaching program called Membership Site Mastermind, a program to teach people how to launch a membership site using your blog as a launchpad.

 This project makes sense for me to focus on it because I’ve built a foundation where I’m in a position to release it.
 I have the cash flow, the time and the expertise to create this product and make it a success.
 In your case you need to choose your projects based on business goals that make sense to you and your present situation.